whs-dot-hk/atom/README.md

 ## Module Structure

-Modules in Atom are defined as directories with a `mod.nix` file containing an attribute set define distinct modules.
-Subdirectories with `mod.nix` create nested modules.
+Modules in Atom are directories with a `mod.nix` file containing an attribute set, with subdirectories of the same structure forming submodules.
 Features include:

 - **Explicit Scope**: All `.nix` files in the module directory are implicitly imported as module members with their associated scope.
 Manual `import` is prohibited, ensuring a consistent global namespace.
 - **Direct Type Declaration**: Enables declaring code as its intended type without function wrappers.
 Enhances Nix's introspection capabilities, allowing complete Atom exploration in REPLs, while laying groundwork for future static analysis tooling.